-In this blog, I revert back to the Chibhal region, and this time look at four tribes, namely the Narma, Tezyal, Thakial and Sakhial, three which are only found in Azad Kashmir, while the Narma also have a presence in northern Punjab.
+In this blog, I revert back to the Chibhal region, and this time look at three tribes, namely the Tezyal, Thakial and Sakhaal, all of whom are only found in Azad Kashmir, largely in the region that now covers Bagh, Kotli and Mirpur districts.
 Readers are asked to look at my posts on the Bhao and Sohlan, which gives some background to the general history of the Chibhal region.
 Almost all these tribes are of Dogra stock, and are essentially people of the foothills, and claim and are accepted as Rajput or Sahu.

-Our next tribe are the Sakhial, sometimes spelt, Sakhal, who are found entirely in Mirpur District.
-According to their tribal traditions, they descended from Malik Saikah Khan, a member of the Gakhar tribe.
-In this post I will not go into the various theories as to the origin of the Gakhars.
-Most Gakhars now claim descent from the mythical Kayani dynasty of Iran, and are as such have pre-Islamic Iranian ancestry.
 The Gakhars then are subdivided into a number of clans, known as muhis, such as the Admal, Iskrandral and Bugial.
 Some clans, however, like the Paharial, Jodhial, Mangral, Kainswal, Farmsial, Sunal, Kul Chandral, Tulial, Sakhal, and Sagial are not recognised as true Gakkhars by the others.
 Historically, Gakhars clans of the higher status did not marry those of lower status.
 This is no longer the case now.
-The Sakhial of Mirpur however deny that they are anything other then Gakhars, and their status as Sahu in accepted in the region they occupy.
-Malik Saikah Khan is said to have founded the village of Kathar Dilawar near the town of Dadyal.
-Other Sakhial villages include Siakh, Namb, and Panyam, all in Mirpur District.
+The Sakhaal of Mirpur however deny that they are anything other than Ghakkhars, and their status as Sahu in accepted in the region they occupy.
+Unlike the other two tribes discussed in this post, the Sakhaal were never successful in establishing their rule, and remained confined to the status of village headmen.

 We now move on to the Thakyal, sometimes written as Thakial, who are a tribe of Rajput status found mainly in Bagh and Kotli districts.
 According to tribal traditions, they are of Suryavanshi lineage said to be descended from Rama the mythical king of Ayodhya.
 Thakial tradition links them to Jamwal and Raja Agnigarba who came to Ayodhya and founded a small state on the banks of River Tawi.
 The tribe claims descent from Raja Jothar Singh Thakial who established the Bhimber state in the northern Punjab at the foothills of the Himalayas.
 It remained an independent state for thousands of years under the Thakial rule until the fourteenth century, until the last Thakial ruler Siripat was toppled.
 Siripat Thakial had no sons but had a daughter, who he married to the oldest son of Partab Chand, the Raj Kumar Chib Chand.
 On the death of Maharaja Siripat, the Raj Kumar Chib Chand became the Maharaja of Bhimber.
 From this union, of the Thakial princess(rani) and Raj Kumar Chib Chand, the Chib Rajput clan emerged.
 The region where the Thakyal are found is still called Chibhal, after the Chib tribe.